Ejhay09/WolfreeOne.js/README.md

 ## Quickstart Guide

-1. Pick an email address from the list of [pre-generated accounts].
+1. Pick an email address from the latest list of [pre-generated accounts].
-2. Create a [new notebook](https://www.wolframcloud.com/view/newNotebook?type=nb).
+3. Create a [new notebook](https://www.wolframcloud.com/view/newNotebook?type=nb).
 The default password is the email address.
-3. Hit the equal key `=` twice.
+4. Hit the equal key `=` twice.
-4. Type in your question.
+5. Type in your question.
 E.g., `y'=y`.
-5. Hit `Enter`.
+6. Hit `Enter`.
-6. Click `Step-by-step solution`.
+7. Click `Step-by-step solution`.

 Alternatively, follow the steps below to create your own private account.